Azure/azure-sdk/docs/ios/implementation.md

 > TODO: Logging (see general guidelines)
 > * Provide abstracted logger in AzureCore
 > * Use os_logger unless over-ridden
-> * whitelistHeaders & whitelistQueryParams
+> * AllowListHeaders & allowListQueryParams

 > TBD:
 > * Hook in to HockeyApp